snt-arg/unitree_ros/README.md

 ## ⚙️ Installation <a id="installation"></a>

-This package will be available soon in the ROS index.
-Thus, you can install it using `apt` (For now you can install it from source):
+This package is available in the ROS index for both Iron and Humble distributions.

 ```bash
 sudo apt install ros-[distro]-unitree-ros